gbone001/hall-frontline-pass/README.md

 - **Player Registration**: Users can register their player ID (Steam-ID or Gamepass-ID) through a modal window.
 - **VIP Request**: Users can request VIP status for a predefined number of hours.
 The bot communicates with an external API to grant VIP status.
-- **Persistent Player Data**: Player information is stored in a MariaDB database, allowing for easy retrieval and VIP management.
+- **Persistent Player Data**: Player information is stored in a SQLite database, allowing for easy retrieval and VIP management.
 - **Localized Time Support**: The bot handles time zone conversion to display VIP expiration times in local time (set to Europe/Berlin by default).

 ## Prerequisites